IBECC: The International Business Ethics Case Competition

 “The World’s Most Intellectually Daunting Biathlon” (optional)

 IBECC also includes an optional academic/athletic competition that combines the team’s performance in the 25-minute presentation and either a 4-mile time trial run/jog/walk or the total number of steps accumulated during IBECC.
+This is also designed to be a fund raiser for a worthy beneficiary: the School of Choice in Haiti.
 For more detailed information, click here.

 Still have questions?
 Visit the FAQ page.